andrewtpoe/react-companies/.github/PULL_REQUEST_TEMPLATE.md

 Briefly describe how to setup the demo env, and how to run the application in such a way as to observe the results of the work included in this PR.

-## BREAKING CHANGES

-Describe any _breaking changes_ here.
-Breaking changes will trigger a major version bump.

 ## ANY NEW DEPENDENCIES ADDED?

 List any new dependencies added.